-Students need to opportunity to work non-routine problems, but they also need to be taught what it sounds like for a mathematician to work through a tough problem.
+Students need to opportunity to work on non-routine problems, but they also need to be taught what it sounds like for a mathematician to work through a tough problem.

 Consider this item from the 2013 Texas 4th Grade STAAR test: